BwhelanKK/stock-control/README.md

 The selection is thenm copied over to the 'stock-to-count' worksheet that the user will print off and undertake a physical count:

 ![sotck items to count](https://github.com/BwhelanKK/stock-control/assets/44683806/9f31aa6e-7bb4-4434-b5f6-d395ba11068a)

+#Features Left to Implement
+ I would like to have the following features:
+ - When the user inputs the quantity, the app will capture the line items using the randomint() method.
+ - The list for items to be counted wouldn't have current stock values displayed.
+ - When the physical count has bee completed, the user inputs the quantity counted.
+This value is then compared to the current stock value and the variation, if any, is calculated.